U.S. TIPS breakeven rates fall further after FOMC minutes

-NEW YORK, Nov 19 (Reuters) - The U.S. bond market’s gauges of inflation expectations fell to their lowest in more than a month on Wednesday after minutes of the Federal Reserve’s October meeting suggested the U.S. central bank remained on track to raise interest rates next year.
+NEW YORK (Reuters) - The U.S. bond market’s gauges of inflation expectations fell to their lowest in more than a month on Wednesday after minutes of the Federal Reserve’s October meeting suggested the U.S. central bank remained on track to raise interest rates next year.

 The record of the Oct.
 28-29 meeting suggested many participants thought the Federal Open Market Committee should remain on guard for signs of a drop in long-term inflation expectations, but many on the Fed’s policy-setting group reckoned the U.S. economy will gradual achieve its 2 percent inflation target.